LLNL/lbann/docs/running_lbann.rst

 :bash:`PYTHONPATH` environment variable to make sure Python detect it.
 There are several ways to do this:

-+ If LBANN has been built with Spack, loading LBANN will automatically update :bash:`PYTHONPATH`:
++ If LBANN has been built with the Spack user build process, loading LBANN will automatically update :bash:`PYTHONPATH`:

 .. code-block:: bash

     module load lbann

+.. note:: This will *not* work if LBANN has been built with :bash:`scripts/build_lbann_lc.sh` or with the Spack developer build process.

 + LBANN includes a modulefile that updates :bash:`PYTHONPATH`: